RutledgePaulV/recordsets/readme.md

   sort reading from those to display the final results.
 This would remove any significant limits imposed by heap size and instead allow for processing any file assuming you have enough free disk space.
+* If this were something real I'd probably accept input on stdin too since then it can be more easily composed with other cli tools.

 ### SERVER